Daymychen/art-design-pro/README.en.md

 ## About Art Design Pro

-Art Design Pro is an open-source backend management system solution designed specifically for visual appeal, user experience, and rapid development.
-Based on the ElementPlus design guidelines, we have optimized the styles of its components to offer a more aesthetically pleasing and practical front-end interface, helping you effortlessly build high-quality backend systems.
+Art Design Pro is an open-source admin panel solution specifically designed for visual effects, user experience, and rapid development.
+Based on the ElementPlus design guidelines, I have optimized the styles of its components to provide a more aesthetically pleasing and practical front-end interface, helping you effortlessly build high-quality admin systems.

 ## Demo Images